philippebeck/animadio/README.md

 ## Browsers

-Animadio uses PostCSS with autoprefixer to provide a maximum of compatibility for all main browsers, including mainly Firefox, Chrome & Opera, secondarily Edge, Safari & Explorer (for some effects, especially all Skew animations)
+Animadio uses PostCSS with autoprefixer to provide a maximum of compatibility for all main browsers, including mainly Firefox, Chrome & Opera, secondarily Edge, Safari & Explorer (for some effects, especially some animations)

 ---